 Mercantilism = Capitalism (Sort of)

-This sameness of essence between capitalism and mercantilism is proven by the fact that the former’s producers and the latter’s merchants actually form a single sub-order of society which live or maintain their existence by profits:
+This sameness of essence between capitalism and mercantilism is proven by the fact that Capitalism’s producers and Mercantilism’s merchants actually form a single sub-order of society which live or maintain their existence by profits:

 “Merchants and master manufacturers are the two classes in this order who employ the largest capitals… Their thoughts and judgement commonly revolve around the interest of their own business, than around the interest of society.”
 (Simple Wealth of Nations, Book 1)

 But different words exist only to express different ideas.
-Even if the basic idea of capitalism and mercantilism are the same, there must have been a secondary basic idea to differentiate their expression, otherwise, they could’ve been used interchangeably.
-To find this secondary idea, we retrace our steps back to private ownership to see if there is any difference in that idea, between them.
+Even if the basic idea of capitalism and mercantilism are the same, there must have been a secondary basic idea to differentiate their expression, otherwise, they could’ve been used interchangeably, just as the words ‘automobile’ and ‘car’ can mean the exact same thing.
+To find this secondary idea, we retrace our steps back to ‘private ownership’ to see if there is any difference in the idea of private ownership in mercantilism and private ownership in capitalism.

 Outside Private Ownership